Federal Government May Tighten Restrictions On Service Animals On Planes

 Under the new rules, service animals would have a stricter definition: "a dog that is individually trained to do work or to perform tasks for the benefit of a person with a disability."
 Dogs providing psychiatric support to an individual would need to be specially trained, as other service animals are.

-Jennifer Mathis, the Director of Policy and Legal Advocacy at The Bazelon Center For Mental Health Law, applauded the inclusion of service dogs helping people with psychiatric disabilities.
+Jennifer Mathis, the director of policy and legal advocacy at the Bazelon Center For Mental Health Law, applauded the inclusion of service dogs helping people with psychiatric disabilities.
 "If you use a service animal, service animals should be treated the same whatever type of disability you have."

 But she finds the definition of service animal too narrow.
 "There are many legitimate reasons why people may use an assistance animal ... that accommodates a disability, a real disability and accommodates that disability in a very, very real and important way, even though it's not specifically trained to do a task," she says.